Small acts of creativity can change the world

 Watching David’s film made me ponder my role as an artist.
 Creativity is my bread and butter but also my therapy, my hobby and the lens through which I experience the world.
 Each is a collaborative process and I doubt whether one could exist without the other.
 I don’t have to squeeze creativity into my life or make time for it which is an amazingly privileged position to be in, so I guess I was asking myself ‘what is it that I bring to the table?’

 Shortly after David sent me the link to his film I got a text from Lauren, a young person I’d worked with on a past project to say that she had been admitted to a secure mental health unit.
-It was a massive shock and as a mum of a daughter of a similar age with the same diagnosis I knew that I had to do something.
+It was a massive shock and as a mum of a daughter of a similar age with similar challenges I knew that I had to do something.

-My daughter’s experiences have taught me that people’s attitudes towards mental illness can be pretty appalling.
+My daughter’s experiences have taught me that people’s attitudes towards mental ‘illness’ (I prefer the term emotional distress) can be pretty appalling.
 You are not afforded the same kindness as someone with a physical illness as there is a common assumption that you have some control over the way that you are feeling.
 As 1 in 4 people in the UK will experience a mental health problem each year it’s my belief that we should look after each other and no one should ever be made to feel as if they are not worthy of compassion.

 Thinking back to my question ‘what is it that I bring to the table?’
 I decided to step into the role of artist as instigator and set about organising a sort of postal flash mob for Lauren.
 I wanted her to know that she had a place in a world and that she was loved.
 I contacted lots of creative friends and asked if they could make some exciting post for her; they rose to the challenge and kept my postman very busy for at least a week!
 I was overwhelmed by people’s generosity and the general feeling that to give was an equal pleasure as to receive.
 I set up a secret Facebook group which developed into a supportive community of makers all keen to connect with each through a collective act of creative kindness.